 The Palace Theater, now the Palace Arts Center, was built in 1939 as a movie house.
 It was restored for $5 million and reopened in 2001.
-It is home to the Grapevine Opry and many other performing arts events.
+It is home to many performing arts events.

 20. What year did Willhoite's Garage open?

 Willhoite's opened in 1919 as a dry good store.
 It became Grapevine's first full service gas station in the 1920's.
 Today, it's known as a place that will still fill you up since Willhoite's is now a quaint restaurant and honky tonk

 21. What year did the Grapevine Sun newspaper begin publishing?

 The Grapevine Sun first rolled its presses in 1895

 22. What year did the original Wallis Hotel open?